So, you have confirmed that you have a rat in your house!

 Firstly, you need to know where to check them, and secondly, you do not want to accidentally set them off by putting your hands or feet on them!

-If you hear rats in your cavity walls it could give you an indication of where the rats are entering your home.
+If you hear rats in your cavity walls, it could indicate where the rats are entering your home.

 Check around this area outside to find a small hole that will allow a rat to enter.
 Seal up any rat entry points.